shosanna/jocellyn.cz/source/2014-04-24-attributes-are-just-methods.html.markdown

 layout: post
 ---

-I am not sure if many beginners know that, because I did not, but attributes in rails are just a methods.
+I am not sure how many beginners know that, because I did not, but attributes in rails are just a methods.
 It is not anything fancy and special, really.
 Let's explain it with an example.

 Imagine situation that you are receiving params, which are not exactly matching with your model's attributes.
-(Well, this is of course nonsense when you are sending the data on your own from a form, but consider sending from another application trough lets say json api).
+(Well, this is of course nonsense when you are sending the data on your own from a form, but consider sending from another application via json api).

 Your params could look like this: